PJ’s Coffee of New Orleans Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - Franchisee must procure comprehensive liability, property, and other types of insurance coverage as provided in Franchisee’s Franchise Agreement, Franchisee’s lease, and as may be required by law.

-- The estimate given in the chart is for the first year’s premium for a customary comprehensive general liability policy in the amount of $1 million per occurrence, business interruption insurance, and $1 million aggregate with full replacement value of business contents coverage.
+- The estimate is for insurance premium for the initial 3 months of business operation for a customary comprehensive general liability policy in the amount of $1 million per occurrence, business interruption insurance, and $1 million aggregate with full replacement value of business contents coverage.

 - Franchisee also must list New Orleans Brew, LLC as an additional named insured.